-- 1. As required by section 143(3) of the Act, we report that: - a. we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit; - b. in our opinion proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books; - c. the balance sheet, the statement of profit and loss, the statement of changes in equity and the cash flow statement dealt by this Report are in agreement with the books of account; - d.
-In our opinion, the aforesaid standalone financial statements comply with the Ind AS specified under Section 133 of the Act, read with Rules made thereunder and in force for the time being; - e. on the basis of the written representations received from the directors as on 31st March 2019, and taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2019, from being appointed as a director in terms of Section 164 (2) of the Act;
+- 1. As required by section 143(3) of the Act, we report that: - a. we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit; - in our opinion proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books; - c. the balance sheet, the statement of profit and loss, the statement of changes in equity and the cash flow statement dealt by this Report are in agreement with the books of account; - d.
+In our opinion, the aforesaid standalone financial statements comply with the Ind AS specified under Section 133 of the Act, read with Rules made thereunder and in force for the time being; - e. on the basis of the written representations received from the directors as on 31st March 2020, and taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2020, from being appointed as a director in terms of Section 164 (2) of the Act; - f. with respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate report in 'Annexure A'; and g.

-g.
 With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditor's) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: